friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

       File "TESTS:\syntax\print_is_a_function_4.py", line 2
         print len("""This is a long string
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^-->
-    SyntaxError: invalid syntax.
-Perhaps you forgot a comma?
+    SyntaxError: Missing parentheses in call to 'print'.
+Did you mean print(...)?

         Did you mean `print(...)`?